datafold/data-diff/README.md

-Scale up with [Datafold Cloud](https://www.datafold.com/) to make data diffing a company-wide experience to both supercharge your data diffing CLI experience (ex: data-diff --dbt --cloud) and run diffs manually in the UI.
-This includes [column-level lineage](https://www.datafold.com/column-level-lineage), [CI testing](https://docs.datafold.com/deployment_testing/how_it_works/), and diff history.
+Scale up with [Datafold Cloud](https://www.datafold.com/) to make data diffing a company-wide experience to both supercharge your data diffing CLI experience (ex: data-diff --dbt --cloud) and run diffs manually in your CI process and within the Datafold UI.
+This includes [column-level lineage](https://www.datafold.com/column-level-lineage) with BI tool integrations, [CI testing](https://docs.datafold.com/deployment_testing/how_it_works/), faster cross-database diffing, and diff history.

 # Use Cases